Comprehensive Guide on Canadian ELD Mandate for Truckers

 - Top-rated technical support.
 Customer support is available in four different languages (English, Russian, Spanish, and Polish) and every day of the week to have you covered.
 A familiar voice will be at the other end of the line ready to address any ELD related issue.
 Our customer care policies ensures you will get called back if communication breaks down, we do not leave our clients hanging.

 - Real-time GPS tracker.
-HOS247 ELD devices pair up with the GPS tracking software to optimize operations and delivery times.
+Additional GPS tracking software is available to optimize operations and delivery times.

 - Automated reports.
 IFTA mileage calculations as well as vehicle diagnostics reports are done automatically.

 - Flexible plans.
-HOS247 plans offer flexible plans that can be scaled up or down.
+We offer flexible monthly plans that can be scaled up or down or cancelled at any time to fit carriers’ needs.

-- Free trial period.
+- Trial period.
 We trust our product.
 HOS247 offers customers a two-week free trial period to try out the logbook app.
 Full refund policy, no hassle, no questions asked.

 The compliance deadline of the ELD mandate in Canada is fast approaching.
 With the mandatory third-party certification, ELD options for commercial carriers and drivers in Canada are more scarce than in the U.S. Carriers should choose a dependable supplier like HOS247 to avoid compliance issues and fines.